-The rest of the paper is organized as follows.
-In Section 2, we introduce the concept of quasisubmodularity and define the single sub-crossing property.
-In Section 3 and Section 4, we present the efficient algorithms and theoretical analyses for unconstrained quasi-submodular function minimization and maximization, respectively.
-After that, we provide some discussion in Section 5.
-Experimental results in Section 6 verify the effectiveness of the proposed algorithms on lattice reduction.
-Finally, we introduce some related work in Section 7 and give some conclusions about our work in Section 8.
+introduce the concept of quasi-submodularity and define the single sub-crossing property.
+Then we present the efficient algorithms and theoretical analyses for unconstrained quasi-submodular function minimization and maximization, respectively.
+After that, we provide some discussion and present some experimental results to verify the effectiveness and efficiency of the proposed algorithms on lattice reduction.
+Finally, we introduce some related work and give some conclusions about our work.

-2 Quasi-Submodularity
+Quasi-Submodularity

-It is well known that the term semi-modular is taken from lattice theory [5].
+It is well known that the term semi-modular is taken from lattice theory (Edmonds 2003).
 A lattice is a partially ordered set, which contains the supremum and infimum of each element pair.
 Here, we introduce a very useful lattice.